Free Shipping for orders over $150 - Shop Now!

 Unfortunately, liver enzyme blood tests like AST and ALT often don’t elevate in early stages of the disease.
 As a result, it’s hard to recognize the early warning signs in the blood.
 In our opinion, the best analysis is to do is an MRI to evaluate the size and fat content of the liver.
 Typically, the ideal goal for fat content is 2 percent.

-Treatment of the underlying causes can sometimes revert decompensated cirrhosis back to a compensated state.
-If someone does not improve with treatment, they may need to consider liver transplantation.
+Treatment of the underlying causes can sometimes revert decompensated cirrhosis back to a compensated (symptom-free) state.
+If someone does not improve with treatment, they may need to consider a liver transplant.

 Malnutrition with Cirrhosis